Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 ## Using Querent's Docker image

-You can also pull and run the Querent binary in an isolated Docker container.
+Querent binaries can be executed within an isolated Docker container, offering an alternative deployment method.

-Here is an example docker compose environment:
+Below is a sample Docker Compose configuration for reference:

 ```yaml
 version: '3'